constellation4sitecore/zodiac-sitecore10/README.md

 - In the (now visible) "Publish" toolbar, there should be a "Debug" target selected.
 Click the cog/gear icon to edit the publishing profile.
 - Within the "Publish" panel that is now exposed, ensure the "Target Location" matches the location of your IIS Web App's root.
 (Use the Configure link to change it.)

-        Example Target Location = "C:\inetpub\wwwroot\examplesite.verndale-local.com"
+        Example Target Location = "C:\inetpub\wwwroot\zodiac.local.sc"

 ## Step 8: Deploy!
 With the "Website" project selected in Solution Explorer, hit the "publish" button in the One-Click Publish toolbar.

+___IMPORTANT: Do not perform a TDS sync at this time, Just run the Publish to push your code to your Sitecore installation___

-## Step 9: Log into Sitecore
+## Step 9: Run Sitecore
+Access your Sitecore installation in a browser, but don't log into Sitecore yet.
+You should get the default "Sitecore Girl" page.

-___Important!___ After Visual Studio deploys your solution for the first time, you _must_ run Sitecore immediately.
-This will install a number of prerequisite Items that allow you to start development.
+___IMPORTANT: After Visual Studio deploys your solution for the first time, you _must_ run Sitecore immediately.
+This will install a number of prerequisite Items that allow you to start development.___

+## Step 10: Log into Sitecore
+Access the /sitecore login page and authenticate.
+Run a Full Site publish and then Rebuild all Indexes.

+___IMPORTANT: Rebuilding the Indexes makes sure your otherwise "new" Sitecore installation is fully primed.
+Buckets and Content Search will not function until you have rebuilt the Indexes.

-## Step 11: (for Example Site builds only) Configure Sitecore to load the Example Site
+## Step 11: Configure Sitecore to load the Example Site
 If you are using one of the solutions that includes the Example Site, you need to adjust the configuration files so that Sitecore will resolve the site properly.

 Assuming you want the example site to be the "default" site for your install, you need to add the hostname you supplied in the install to your site config.